return ✕︎

 The 2022 global reports of PISA[5] & ICCS[6] point out that Taiwan, Japan, South Korea, and Lithuania grew against the trend during the pandemic, and are considered to have resilient education systems[7].
 One of the outstanding factors for Taiwan is the diverse co-creation teaching model of 2019 Basic Education Curriculum, which successfully combines physical and digital learning tools, and regards "spontaneity, interaction, and common good" as new core values, inspiring a sense of mission towards global sustainable development[8].

 For example, the "Chenyuluoyan" font[9] on the cover of this book comes from the autonomous learning project of two high school students, leveraging social networks and related team co-learning.
-Such independent creation demonstrates the spirit of open source collaboration starting from one's own interests.
-The knowledge and creativity in the learning process shines in open sharing, inspiring more people to participate[10].
+Such independent creation demonstrates the spirit of open-source collaboration starting from one's own interests.
+The knowledge and creativity in the learning process shine in open sharing, inspiring more people to participate[10].

 In the educational institutions of the last century, learning often relied on rote memorization and detailed recall; while the lack of open content made problem-solving and teamwork fragmented.
 With the rise of experimental education in various countries, self-directed learning models that encompass both critical thinking and interpersonal communication skills have emerged.
 These two abilities are not mutually exclusive but complementary, and with the assistance of ⿻ technology, they transcend the limitations of each other's ideologies and strengthen social resilience.